 Scalable-mode context-entries support translation of both requests-without-PASID and requests-with-PASID, through a two-level scalable-mode PASID-table structure referenced by the PASIDDIRPTR (PASID Directory Pointer) field.
-Requests-without-PASID are processed as if they are Requests-with-PASID with PASID value as specified by the RID_PASID field of the relevant scalable-mode context-entry, PrivilegeModeRequested value as specified by RID_PRIV field of the relevant scalable-mode context-entry, and ExecuteRequested value of 0.
+Requests-without-PASID are processed as if they are Requests-with-PASID with PASID value as specified by the RID_PASID field of the relevant scalable-mode context-entry, PrivilegeModeRequested value as specified by RID_PRIV field of the relevant scalable-mode context-entry.